EU sues UK over Gibraltar state aid | DW | 19.03.2021

 The EU said it will take legal action over the UK's move.

-London and Brussels have also been sparring over production delays to the AstraZeneca coronavirus vaccine, with the EU threatening to cut off supplies to Britain.
+London and Brussels have also been sparring over production delays to the AstraZeneca coronavirus vaccine.
+The EU has threatened to block vaccine exports to Britain to safeguard doses for the bloc.

 Some British politicians have accused EU countries of mounting a smear campaign against the British-produced vaccine, first by questioning its efficacy in the over 65s and then by playing up concerns over blood clots in a small number of people.